Understanding High Blood Pressure -- the Basics

 A blood pressure reading appears as two numbers.
 The first and higher of the two is a measure of systolic pressure, or the pressure in the arteries when the heart beats and fills them with blood.
 The second number measures diastolic pressure, or the pressure in the arteries when the heart rests between beats.

 Normal blood pressure rises steadily from about 90/60 at birth to about 120/80 in a healthy adult.
-If someone were to take your blood pressure immediately after you'd delivered a speech or jogged five miles, the reading would undoubtedly seem high.
+If someone were to take your blood pressure immediately after you'd delivered a speech or jogged 5 miles, the reading would undoubtedly seem high.
 This is not necessarily cause for alarm: It's natural for blood pressure to rise and fall with changes in activity or emotional state.

-It's also normal for blood pressure to vary from person to person, even from one area of your body to another.
+It's also normal for blood pressure to vary from person to person, even from one area of the body to another.
 But when blood pressure remains consistently high, talk with your doctor about treatment.
 Consistently high blood pressure forces the heart to work far beyond its capacity.
 Along with injuring blood vessels, hypertension can damage the brain, eyes, and kidneys.

 People with blood pressure readings of 140/90 or higher, taken on at least two occasions, are said to have high blood pressure.
-For those over age 60, reading of 150/90 or high indicate high blood pressure.
+For those over age 60, readings of 150/90 or higher indicate high blood pressure.
 If the pressure remains high, your doctor will probably begin treatment.
 People with blood pressure readings of 180/120 or higher need treatment immediately.
-People at higher cardiovascular risk (such as diabetes, chronic kidney disease, or known heart and vascular disease) are treated if their blood pressure rises above 130/80, because they already have a high risk of heart disease.